-- Use a commercially available blower to remove dust.
-If necessary, gently wipe the lens surface with lens cleaning paper (for plastic lens only).
+- Use a commercially available blower or lens cleaning paper (for glasses and camera lenses) for cleaning the lens.
 Do not use any liquid type cleaning agents, as they may wear off the coating film on the surface of the lens. - As the surface of the lens can easily get damaged, be careful not to scrape or hit the lens.